romanchaa997/Audityzer/docs/visual-assets-guide.md

 });
 ```

-Remember, high-quality visual assets significantly improve the user experience and adoption of your Web3FuzzForge implementation!
+Remember, high-quality visual assets significantly improve the user experience and adoption of your Audityzer implementation!